 Several high profile SEO’s have been pretty critical of sites like ehow, mahalo and livestong who use these tactics.
-Personally if a sites earning that much cash through SEO I’d rather learn from it than criticise so for my first guest post here on Gab’s blog I want to take a closer look at long tail tactics and share some practical tips for how pretty much any site can cash in on their markets long tail potential.
+Personally, if sites earning that much cash through SEO I’d rather learn from it than criticize so for my first guest post here on Gab’s blog I want to take a closer look at long-tail tactics and share some practical tips for how pretty much any site can cash in on their markets long-tail potential.

 Step 1: Long tail keyword research

 Although essentially the concept of long-tail keywords implies that research isn’t necessary I would still recommend starting any long-tail campaign by researching keywords.
 This research will help to inform your decisions about what new content you can create and how you can best optimize existing pages for new keywords.
 It will also give you a better feel for how people search so if you’re producing content you’ll instinctively use the language of the searcher and drop in long-tail combinations without even thinking about it.

 Personally I use Wordtracker here because despite the anomalies it throws up it makes it easy to identify low competition long tail keywords using its KEI3 scoring system.
 Start with a few seed keywords on a topic of your choice then sort the results by the KEI3 score and pick off all the keywords which you think you can use in your campaign.

 If you’re already getting a fair bit of long-tail traffic you might want to try out Hittail– its come along quite a bit from when it was first released a few years back.